Program Model

 Academic Program

-Students receive differentiated instruction in all academic subject areas to meet the unique needs of each student.
+Students receive differentiated instruction in all academic areas.
+Activities are designed to meet the unique needs of each student.
 Reading and math are taught in small group instruction as students rotate through four different stations.
 The four stations consist of a teacher station, independent work, technology, and sensory.

 ● Unique Learning System